-- 42. With respect to the required supplementary information accompanying the financial statements: - a.
-We acknowledge our responsibility for the presentation of the required supplementary information in accordance with accounting principles generally accepted in the United States of America. - b.
+- 39. With respect to the required supplementary information accompanying the financial statements: - We acknowledge our responsibility for the presentation of the required supplementary information in accordance with accounting principles generally accepted in the United States of America. - b.
 We believe the required supplementary information, including its form and content, is measured and fairly presented in accordance with accounting principles generally accepted in the United States of America. - c.
-The methods of measurement or presentation have not changed from those used in the prior period or as modified and disclosed on the schedule. - d.
+The methods of measurement or presentation have not changed from those used in the prior period. - d.
 We believe the significant assumptions or interpretations underlying the measurement or presentation of the required supplementary information, and the basis for our assumptions and interpretations, are reasonable and appropriate in the circumstances.